 In Westford, Massachusetts, roughly 40% of properties depend on obtaining water from an on-site, drinking water well.
 The term “private well” is typically used for a well that provides drinking water for a residence.
 Private wells are regulated by the local Board of Health.
 There are various water quality issues you may encounter including hard water, iron, manganese, radon or arsenic.
 These are all correctable problems with the proper water test & analysis followed by proper equipment specification, installation and maintenance.

 Water testing should be conducted by an EPA or Massachusetts state certified laboratory.
 If you are uncertain as to how to take a proper sample and get it to a lab, you should contact a lab or water treatment professional for assistance.
-The closest lab to Westford, MA for having this testing done is Nashoba Analytical in Ayer, MA.
-Nashoba website link.
-They can walk you through the steps required to complete this task.
+Speak to a water treatment professional or state certified lab for information on how often to have your well tested.
+See link Wesford Town Water for more information.

 EFFECTIVE WATER FILTRATION SYSTEMS

 Water filtration systems can be installed in Westford for the removal of any of the contaminants listed above and more.
-Water softeners are typically installed to remove dissolved iron or manganese in the water through a technology called Ion Exchange.
+Water softeners are typically installed to remove dissolved iron, manganese and hard water minerals in the water through a technology called Ion Exchange.
 Sediment filtration will remove particulate iron or manganese in the water.
 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water.